PiMaker/MonikAI/README.md

 If you find a bug or want to request a feature, create an Issue right here on GitHub so I can see it!
 (Click *View on Github* at the top of the page to get to the Issue tracker!)

-## Dialogue

-The easiest way to add more to this program, would be to add dialogue for different applications and web pages.
-Take a look at the responses-spreadsheet to add your own [here](https://docs.google.com/spreadsheets/d/15sn7eXO8EApV1Cd6A7wijCD12pzQrBr8Oxf5oToONPE/edit?usp=sharing)! (*Note: You have to request access to edit the spreadsheet.*)

 ## Code

 Take a look at the GitHub page for MonikAI to see the code.
 MonikAI is written in C#, I'll just assume that you already know how to contribute code to GitHub if you are reading this :) - If not, you can always ask on our [Discord Server](http://discord.monik.ai)!